AshishTho/R-Summer25/README.md

 1. **Weeks 1-2**: Basic R syntax, variables, and simple operations
 2. **Weeks 3-4**: Vector manipulation, statistical functions, and data subsetting
 3. **Weeks 5-6**: Real dataset analysis, visualization, and biological interpretation
+4. **Weeks 7-8**: Custom function development, code reusability, and statistical validation

 ## Usage Instructions

 1. Ensure R and RStudio are installed
 2. Set the working directory to the project root
-3. Run exercises in order (1 → 2 → 3) to follow the learning progression
+3. Run exercises in order (1 → 2 → 3 → 4) to follow the learning progression
-4. Required packages will be automatically installed when running Exercise 3
+4. Required packages will be automatically installed when running Exercise 3 and 4

 ## Key Learning Outcomes